okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app/main/index.md

 If you have questions or need more support to publish your app integration, you can reach out to the Okta OIN team directly at <oin@okta.com>.

 > **Note:** All integrations in the OIN catalog are public.
-If you want to submit a request to create a private app integration for an application that uses SCIM, then use the [SCIM App Integration Wizard](https://help.okta.com/okta_help.htm?id=ext_Apps_App_Integration_Wizard-scim) to create your integration and submit your app through the [OIN Manager](https://oinmanager.okta.com).
-The Okta OIN team works with you to create an internal-only integration that isn't included in the OIN.<br>
+If you want to create a private integration for an app that uses SCIM, then use the [SCIM App Integration Wizard](https://help.okta.com/okta_help.htm?id=ext_Apps_App_Integration_Wizard-scim). <br>
-> You can also use the following verified integrations from the OIN if they meet your app SCIM capabilities:
+> You can also use the following template integrations from the OIN if they meet your app SCIM capabilities:
 > * [SCIM 1.1 test apps](https://www.okta.com/integrations/?search=SCIM%201.1%20test%20app) for SCIM 1.1
 > * [SCIM 2.0 test apps](https://www.okta.com/integrations/?search=SCIM%202.0%20Test%20App) for SCIM 2.0
+> * [SCIM 1.1 Test App(Header Auth)](https://www.okta.com/integrations/scim-1-1-test-app-header-auth/) for SCIM 1.1 apps that use custom header expression for Header Auth
-> * [SCIM 2.0 Test App(Header Auth)](https://www.okta.com/integrations/scim-2-0-test-app-header-auth/) for apps that use custom header expression for Header Auth
+> * [SCIM 2.0 Test App(Header Auth)](https://www.okta.com/integrations/scim-2-0-test-app-header-auth/) for SCIM 2.0 apps that use custom header expression for Header Auth

 ## Submit an integration